NCEAS/eml/docs/eml-semantic-annotation-primer.md

 **Q: What is RDFS?**

 A: RDFS (Resource Description Framework Schema; https://www.w3.org/TR/rdf-schema/) is a W3C recommendation that extends the formal vocabulary for describing Resources expressed in an RDF data model (i.e., in a graph).
-"Base" RDF https://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/ provides a set of concepts for creating a graph model of data-- consisting of one or more triples relating a subject, predicate, and object.
-RDFS adds to the base RDF model by specifying a number of well-defined concepts and properties, such as rdfs:Class and rdfs:subClassOf.
+"Base" RDF (https://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) provides a set of concepts for creating a graph model of data-- consisting of one or more triples relating a subject, predicate, and object.
+RDFS adds to the base RDF model by specifying an additional number of well-defined concepts and properties, such as rdfs:Label, rdfs:Class and rdfs:subClassOf.
 These and other RDFS classes and properties, enable data and knowledge modellers to express many relationships between the Subject and Object of a Triple.

 In the context of the Semantic Web, the RDF model relies extensively on dereferenceable URIs in the subject and predicate positions, and URIs or literals in the object position (there are small formal exceptions to this not immediately relevant here).
 RDF triples can be expressed in several syntaxes, including XML, JSON-LD, and Turtle, among others.
 RDFS then can be used to enrich the precision and expressivity of the components of a triple, as well as clarify the relationships among these.